syncfusion-content/blazor-docs/blazor/pivot-table/grouping-bar.md

 ### AggregateMenuOpen

 The event [AggregateMenuOpen](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.PivotViewEvents-1.html#Syncfusion_Blazor_PivotView_PivotViewEvents_1_AggregateMenuOpen) fires while clicking dropdown icon of the value field button UI.
 It allows to customize the aggregate types to be displayed in the dropdown menu.
-It has the following parameters
+It has the following parameters,

 * [FieldName](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.AggregateMenuOpenEventArgs.html#Syncfusion_Blazor_PivotView_AggregateMenuOpenEventArgs_FieldName): It holds the name of the field that opens the aggregate menu.

 * [AggregateTypes](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.AggregateMenuOpenEventArgs.html#Syncfusion_Blazor_PivotView_AggregateMenuOpenEventArgs_AggregateTypes): It holds the aggregation types set for a field.

 * [Cancel](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.PivotView.AggregateMenuOpenEventArgs.html#Syncfusion_Blazor_PivotView_AggregateMenuOpenEventArgs_Cancel): It is a boolean property and by setting this to true, dropdown menu won’t be displayed.

-In the below sample, the aggregate types of the field "Amount" has been customized in it's dropdown menu.

 ```cshtml
 @using Syncfusion.Blazor.PivotView